 Waste to Fuels (W2F)

-CSANR is thus working towards a world “beyond waste.”
-We are developing and demonstrating treatment and conversion technologies that efficiently utilize various organic feeds.
-To support commercialization of these waste management technologies, our work evaluates and enhances economic viability by reducing processing costs and maximizing co-product value.
+We are supporting the development and demonstration of treatment and conversion technologies that efficiently utilize various organic feeds.
+To support commercialization of new and viable waste management technologies, our work evaluates and enhances economic viability by reducing processing costs and maximizing co-product value.

 We are also working to maximize synergies and interconnections between technologies, through biorefinery systems approaches.
 These systems utilize a suite of interchangeable treatment technologies to achieve impact and viability greater than individual parts.
 This approach is summarized in our video, “Anaerobic Digestion: Beyond Waste Management” (a dairy farm-based system) featured in the sidebar and illustrated biorefinery concept documents for a municipal organics solids processing system and dairy.

 Each of these technologies as well as their interconnections, eco-system benefits, and co-product markets are being actively researched and demonstrated with CSANR support.
 More information is available on our Projects page.

 Many publications, presentations, videos, webinars and posters have been produced by this program.
 To browse by topic, please view the Waste Management, Nutrient Recovery and Energy pages.
 All Waste 2 Fuels Program publications are available in our publications database.